LStefanCoder/FurtherPrimitivesCollection/README.md

 # FurtherPrimitivesCollection

 This addon adds a submenu to the Add -> Add Mesh menu in Blender, where the user can add additional mesh and curve types to the scene.
-Developed on Blender version 3.6.5.
 The latest version can be downloaded under https://github.com/LStefanCoder/FurtherPrimitivesCollection.

 ## Use

 The furtherprimitivescollecition.py file should be installed separately, not as a zip file.
 Open the Add Menu in object mode, and go to "Add mesh", where there is an additional menu item at the bottom: "Further primitives".
-This item contains nine options.
+This item contains sixteen options.

 ## Options

+- **Cube**: adds a default cube
+- **Cylinder (32)**: adds a cylinder with 32 vertices
+- **Cylinder (64)**: adds a cylinder with 64 vertices
+- **Cylinder (128)**: adds a cylinder with 128 vertices
+- **Cone (32)**: adds a cone with 32 vertices
+- **Cone (64)**: adds a cone with 64 vertices
+- **Cone (128)**: adds a cone with 128 vertices
 - **Semisphere on ground (32)**: adds a semisphere with 32-16 vertices
 - **Semisphere on ground (64)**: adds a semisphere with 64-32 vertices
 - **Semisphere on ground (128)**: adds a semisphere with 128-64 vertices